 When to Go

 When dealing with snow and hot weather, the best advice I can give you is the sooner the better after alpine sightseeing reopens in May or June (exact date varies by year, check hours of operation).
 The walls will get smaller everyday with the late spring and summer heat.
 If this experience is on your bucket list I recommend planning your visit ASAP to see them in their full glory.

 How to Get There

 How to Plan Your Hike

 Sightseeing on Whistler Blackcomb is via the Blackcomb Gondola in the Upper Village.
 The ride up by gondola will take about 30 minutes, and there’s plenty to see – keep an eye out for bikers, bears and mountain views on the way up.
 When you get off at the top, stop by the Roundhouse Lodge to use their washroom, and stock up on water and food before heading across the PEAK 2 PEAK to Whistler Mountain.
 The ride across takes around 11 minutes and gives you incredible 360-degree views of the surrounding Coast Mountain Range.

-From the Roundhouse Lodge walk uphill towards the top of the Emerald Chair (or potentially where it used to be, as they are currently upgrading this lift to a 6 person chair for winter 2018.19).
+From the Roundhouse Lodge walk uphill towards the top of the Emerald 6 Express.
 The trail you are looking for is Pika’s Traverse Rd to Matthew’s Traverse Rd, which is a distance of 3.8 km (one way).
 To help you navigate there are printed maps available on the mountain, or you can see a digital version here with distances and suggested times.